Azure/azure-functions-templates/Templates/contents/AppInsightsScheduledAnalytics-CSharp/readme.md

 # AppInsightsScheduledAnalytics - C<span>#</span>

 The `AppInsightsScheduledAnalytics` makes it incredibly easy to generate derived metric from your query.
-This sample demonstrates a simple use case of calling your function every 5 minutes.
+This sample demonstrates a simple use case of generating derived metric every 5 minutes.

 > Note that the idea with this derived metric is that you can easily use it to setup _query-like_ alerting or dashboard.